 - What is the market value of the unit?

 - What are all the expenses associated with owning and maintaining the unit?

 #3 is the hardest to determine and most likely to be underestimated.
 Be sure to include everything:

 - Insurance (including liability insurance)

-- Maintenance, upkeep, and repairs (don’t omit the infrequent but expensive ones such as a new furnace, lead paint abatement, a new roof, etc.)
+- Maintenance, upkeep, and repairs (don’t omit the infrequent but expensive ones such as a new boiler, painting, a new roof, etc.)

-- Professional fees due to collections, evictions, finding new tenants, tax preparation
+- Professional fees due to collections, evictions, tax preparation

 - Lost rent due to apartment maintenance or a lag in finding a new tenant

 - A price on your time